310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori smilesoft %}
-Anyway, we’ve come here so that you can all get a feel of what mascot characters are by bonding with them.
+Anyway, we’ve come here so that you can all get a feel of what yurucharas are by bonding with them.
 So don’t think too hard about it, and just enjoy yourselves.
 {% endbubble %}

 {% bubble Chiaki norsmile %}